knilesh2212/MCA-LabManual/JAVA_LM.md

 Length: 5.0, Width: 3.0, Area: 15.0
 ```

-**Conclusion:**
-In this practical, we demonstrated constructor overloading including default, parameterized, and copy constructors in a `Rectangle` class.
+**Conclusion:** In this practical, we demonstrated constructor overloading including default, parameterized, and copy constructors in a `Rectangle` class.
 We learned how different constructor forms enable flexible object initialization and area calculations.

 ---

 # Practical 14

 **Aim:** Create a class "Vehicle" with instance variable vehicle_type.
-Inherit the class in a class called "Car" with instance model_type, company name etc. display the information of the vehicle by defining the display() in both super and sub class [Method Overriding]**
+Inherit the class in a class called "Car" with instance model_type, company name etc. display the information of the vehicle by defining the display() in both super and sub class [Method Overriding].

 **Java Code:**